AndreasHeger/CGATReport/doc/Roadmap.rst

 error bars
    add error bars to scatter plots

-web server
-   implement setting up and http server with web.py

 latex/pdf
    test latex/pdf rendering of documents

-data download
-   add method to provide data from cache from the command line and possibly the web pages.

 add automatic history
     keep automatic track of releases/versions of